Configuration

 Default configuration

 In order to help administrators with configuring your Cloud Function, you can provide a default configuration that will be copied upon install or share.
-A default configuration can be set in the Cloud Function details in the Studio.
+It can be set in Studio > Cloud Functions > Function of choice > General > Default config.
+When this app is installed, users having the necessary permissions can change this default configuration in the Admin > Apps > Function of choice > More options.